Grace Fetherstonhaugh: Career

 In June 2022, she ran a personal best in the 3000 metres steeplechase in Eugene, Oregon of 9:37.56.
 Later that year, Fetherstonhaugh competed in the 2022 World Athletics Championships for Canada in Eugene after qualifying through ranking.
-She credited with fourth in the 3000m steeplechase at the 2022 NACAC Championships in Freeport, The Bahamas in August 2022.
+She later placed fourth in the 3000m steeplechase at the 2022 NACAC Championships in Freeport, The Bahamas in August 2022.

 Competing for Oregon State University, she completed a double at the 2023 PAC-12 Champiobships, winning in both the 3000 metres steeplechase and the 5000 metres race.
 She was a finalist in the women’s 3000 metres steeplechase at the 2023 NCAA Outdoor Track & Field Championships in Austin, Texas, placing sixth overall in 9:49.48.
 She was named the Pac-12 women’s track athlete of the year at the end of that season, the first member of the Oregon State Beavers to win that award.

 She finished in third place in the 3000 metres steeplechase at the Canadian Athletics Championships in Montreal in June 2024, in 9:43.13.
 She placed second in the 3000m steeplechase in 9:43.68 at the Sound Running Sunset Tour in Los Angeles.
 The following month, she won in England at the British Milers Grand Prix in Bury St Edmunds, in the 3000m steeplechase.

 At the Portland Track Festival in June 2025, she set back-to-back personal bests in the 3000 metres steeplechase (9:31.08) and the 1500 metres (4:06.76).
 The following month, she set another 3000m steeplechase personal best in Los Angeles, with 9:28.42.
 She won the 2025 Canadian Athletics Championships in the 3000 metres steeplechase in 9:41.05 on 31 July 2025 in Ottawa.

-She was named in the Canadian team for the 2025 World Athletics Championships in Tokyo, Japan, but did not qualify for the final of the 3000 metres steeplechase.
+She was named in the Canadian team for the 2025 World Athletics Championships in Tokyo, Japan, where she competed in the 3000 metres steeplechase without advancing to the final.
+On 10 January 2026, she placed 42nd overall at the 2026 World Athletics Cross Country Championships in Tallahassee.

+In June 2026, she ran 9:35.36 to win the 3000 metres steeplechase at the Canadian Championships.
+She placed sixth in the 3000 m steeplechase at the 2026 Commonwealth Games in Glasgow.